xetareality/docs/docs/programs/lending.md

 `Claim` - Claim hash

 ### Liquidate
-Liquidate someone’s claim that has dropped below the minimum collateralization required by the pool.
+Liquidate someone’s claim that has dropped below 75% of the minimum collateralization required by the pool.

-**Requirements:** `Claim collateralization < Min. collateralization`
+**Requirements:** `Claim collateralization < 0.75 * min. collateralization`
 **Outputs:** `XETA transfer from pool to borrower for remaining collateral`, `XETA transfer from pool to liquidator for finders reward`
 **Inputs:**
 `Claim` - Claim hash